jostylr/math-parser/parser.md

 The idea is to use events to parse mathematical expressions.
 There is no claim to novelty, just an itch I would like to scratch and know about.

+The main target will be ascii-math for now.
+It may expand into others, but I think that gives a good solid baseline.
+It may need to be modified as I am hoping for it to be computational friendly as well as display friendly.
+I also prefer `abc` to be a variable name while `a b c` would be the product of three variables.

 ## Directory structure

+* [index.js](#parser "save: | jshint") The primary entry point into the module
+* [examples.json](#examples "save | jshint") A json of examples with supposed results
 * [README.md](#readme "save:| clean raw") The standard README.
 * [package.json](#npm-package "save: json  | jshint") The requisite package file for a npm project.
 * [TODO.md](#todo "save: | clean raw") A list of growing and shrinking items todo.